TheDoctor0/CSCOInstaller/README.md

 # Installation
 All you have to do is run <b>[CS:CO Installer](https://github.com/OZone998/CSCOInstaller/releases/latest)</b> and click <b>Download</b>.

-Steam installation folder is detected, but please check if it's correct.
+Steam installation folder is automatically detected, but please check if it's correct.

 Default Steam directory is "C:\Program Files (x86)\Steam".